zenium-community/zenium/doc/build-openbsd.md

 #### GUI Dependencies
 ###### Qt5

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+Zenium Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, Qt 5 is required.

 ```bash
 pkg_add qtbase qttools